JosephM1998/BBO-Capstone-ML-AI-Imperial-College-London/README.md

 # Black Box Optimisation (BBO) Capstone Project - Imperial College London ML/AI Course

+## Non-Technical Summary

+This project explores optimisation of eight unknown “black-box” functions using limited weekly queries, simulating real-world scenarios where evaluations are costly.
+We applied Bayesian optimisation with Gaussian Processes to guide decisions, balancing exploration of unknown regions with exploitation of promising areas.
+Over 13 weeks, strategies evolved from broad exploration to precise local refinement, achieving reproducible and near-optimal results for all functions.

+The repository includes:

+- **Jupyter notebooks** documenting experiments and weekly query submissions
+- **Dataset datasheet** detailing inputs and outputs
+- **Model card** describing the optimisation approach, assumptions, and limitations

+It provides a complete and transparent reference for reproducing or extending this work.

 ## Section 1: Project Overview

 The Black-Box Optimisation (BBO) capstone project simulates a realistic machine learning scenario where the underlying system is unknown and data is limited.
 Participants are given eight synthetic black-box functions (ranging from 2D to 8D) and must optimise them without access to their true form.